When Stephen Colbert went to the audience for questions at yesterday’s Tribeca Film Festival “Tribeca Talk” with… Read More

 There are scores of TV shows out there, with dozens of new episodes each week, not to mention everything you can find on Hulu Plus, Netflix streaming, and HBO Go.
 How’s a viewer to keep up?
-To help you sort through all that television has to offer, we’re compiling the five best moments on TV each week.
-Season finales made this a particularly rich week for TV, and this round sees the end of The Office, the long-awaited reveal of the mother on How I Met Your Mother, and a New Girl cameo from Taylor Swift. … Read More
+To help you sort through all that television has to offer, Flavorwire is compiling the five best moments on TV each week.
+This week, HBO’s Sunday lineup returns while Netflix enters the superhero game. … Read More

 It’s almost hard, these days, to find a TV show that isn’t about a murderer: prestige crime drama has become… Read More

 If you’re looking for a straightforward stand-up comedy special, you’re not going to find it in Knock Knock, It’s Tig Notaro (though you can wait a few months to see her star in one for HBO).
 What you will find, however, is part stand-up, part buddy comedy, and part road trip documentary — and an oddly cathartic one, at that.
 If anyone needs catharsis, it’s Notaro herself, who, over the course of about four months, suffered from a major intestinal infection, found out her mother had suddenly died, endured a break-up, and then got diagnosed with stage two breast cancer (her now-famous set revealing her diagnosis is available for purchase here).
 Premiering tonight on Showtime, Knock Knock documents the next part of her life: a short tour that forgoes the normal comedy venues and instead finds Notaro performing in odd, intimate settings — a private lake house, an abandoned church/warehouse, and more. … Read More